 Pay for Spirit Airlines Flights with PayPal

 Choose to book your Spirit Airlines tickets with Alternative Airlines to be able to pay with PayPal.
 PayPal is a safe and secure payment method that will ensure you peace of mind that your Spirit Airlines flight payment is protected.
 Take a look at the main advantages of buying flights with PayPal.

 Spirit Airlines Speciality Items and Sports Equipment

 When flying with special items or sports equipment, it is important to check the airline's maximum height and weight restrictions for items such as surfboards, golf clubs and bicycles.
-Spirit Airlines charges a an additional fee to check bicycles and surfboards.
-For information on how to pack your bike for air travel, as well as a breakdown of different airline bicycle policies please visit our FAQ page on "Flying with a Bike."
+Spirit Airlines charges an additional fee to check bicycles and surfboards into the hold.
+For information on how to pack your bike for air travel, as well as a breakdown of different airline bicycle policies, please visit our FAQ page on "Flying with a Bike."

 Spirit Airlines WIFI